rainbowm4/rainbowm4/README.md

 | I-Circumzenithal | w/ precomp. | 166 969k | 764k    | 6 671k |
 | I-Compressed     | w/o precomp.| 167 035k | 77 812k | 6 671k |
 | I-Compressed     | w/ precomp. | --       | --      | --     |

+One can speed-up signing for Rainbow-Classic and Rainbow-Circumzenithal by precomputing the bitsliced secret key.
+For Rainbow-Compressed that is not possible.

 # Setup
 Firstly, recursively clone this repo: